Ebiroll/esp32_sigrok/README.md

 	gpio_set_level(GPIO_NUM_0, 0);
 ```

 After making sure you use the correct Component config →
 ESP32-specific -> Main XTAL frequency
-A good idea, might be to set these values.
+Another good idea, might be to set these values.
 ```
   Bootloader log verbosity (No output)  --->
   Compiler options ->  Optimization Level (Release (-Os))
 ```
+Otherwise they will interfer with the SUMP protocol.

-To get some test data, on GPIO_NUM_21 a 30/15 ms pulse is generated with the remote device.
+To get some test data, connect  a 30/15 ms pulse is generated with the remote device on pin 17
 ```
 app_main() {
     ...